quasarframework/quasar/docs/src/pages/security/dos-and-donts.md

 ![Don't be eval()](https://cdn.quasar-framework.org/img/dont-be-eval.png "Don't be eval()")

 ## Quasar Components
-Two Quasar components and one Plugin can be empowered to prevent the rendering of "insecure content".
+Two Quasar components and two Plugins can be empowered to prevent the rendering of "insecure content".
 This is an opt-in feature (available starting in `quasar@1.0.0-beta.10`) that is performed by adding a `sanitize` type of boolean prop to the component.
 These components are discussed below.

 ### QSelect
 If you are not customizing menu-related scoped-slots (i.e. `option` scoped slot), **DO** prevent the component from rendering HTML in the labels and sublabels with one or more of the `sanitize` properties.
 Generally speaking, this is not user-supplied data.
 If you are customizing this slot, it is your responsibility to do sanitization yourself.